Mike Harmon (racing driver): NASCAR career

 GIC-Mixon switched to the No. 24 in 2004 and after the Aaron's 312, he was released from the team and replaced by Shane Hmiel.
 He made two more starts that season, his best finish being 33rd at Memphis Motorsports Park for Oostlander Racing.
 In 2005, Harmon and Oostlander purchased part of the assets of Innovative Motorsports and ran the first four races of the season in the No. 21 Chevrolet Silverado, before focusing mainly on ARCA racing.
 Harmon attempted a Busch Series race later in the year at Memphis for Bobby Norfleet, but did not qualify.

 Harmon returned to NASCAR in 2007, driving the No. 44/No. 48 car for Richardson-Netzloff Racing in the Busch Series.
 He made seven races with a best finish of 38th before handing the ride off to Jennifer Jo Cobb late in the season.
 He attempted a larger part-time season in the No. 84 Chevrolet fielded by the new Elite 2 Racing team in 2008, for eighteen races.
-Harmon posted his best finish in the Nationwide Series to date, finishing 17th at the Aaron's 312.
+Harmon posted his best finish in the Nationwide Series to date, finishing seventeenth at the Aaron's 312.

 In 2009, Harmon started racing in his own No. 84 car and then took over the No. 07 Chevrolet for SK Motorsports.
 He would also start and park in his own No. 24 in four Camping World Truck Series races.
 For 2010, Harmon has run part-time in the Truck Series for both Lafferty Motorsports and Daisy Ramirez Motorsports.

 Harmon drove his own No. 74 Chevrolet in the 2011 season, running approximately half the season's races; he also competed in several Truck Series races later in the year.
 He returned to the Nationwide Series in the No. 74 in 2012 and 2013.

-In the 2020 Xfinity season opener at Daytona, Harmon scored a career high finish of 16th.
+In the 2020 Xfinity season opener at Daytona, Harmon scored a career high finish of sixteenth.